Fabulous Fit Fitting Club

 DESIGNS BY LYNDA BUNN chuweeleathers.com

-Once you have the body shaped to the dress form, and bodices and patterns shaped as basics, your creativity will soar with how easy it is to have fabulous fitting clothes, created in so many different ways; right on your dress form!
+Thanks to dress forms, there are a million ways to change the detail on a perfect-fitting blouse, jacket, or pair of pants without ever changing the fit!
+Once you have the body shaped to the dress form and bodices and patterns shaped as basics, your creativity will soar.
+You’ll find how easy it is to have fabulous fitting clothes created in so many ways.
 Valerie shows us her inspiration and steps!
-Join Us Ask Us!
+Learn more when you join us!

-This is truly a lesson in curves, and how Ginger Holley, head designer for Star Trek Continues plans every detail for movement; both in serious action and for movement in real life!
-So even if you are not designing for films and fantasy, you'll love Ginger and her details in fitting her clothes on the dress form!
-Ginger's concepts are amazing and she shares her special how-to with us in detail! gingerholley.com
+This is truly a lesson in curves.
+Whether it’s in television or day-to-day life, Ginger Holley, head designer for Star Trek Continues, plans every detail for movement.
+Even if you’re not designing for films and fantasy, you'll love Ginger and her expertise on fitting clothes on a dress form.
+Ginger's concepts are amazing, and she shares her special how-to with us in detail!